Your brain hasn’t stopped since you woke up.

 It’s the micro-decisions.
 What to eat.
 What to say.
 What to wear.
 What to worry about next.
 By the end of the day your brain has made thousands of small choices and it’s exhausted in a way that sleep doesn’t fully fix.

-Traditional coloring books hand you a blank page and a box of 60 pencils — which is just more of the same thing that broke you down.
+Traditional coloring books hand you a blank page and a box of 60 pencils.
+That’s just more of the same thing that broke you down.

 🎨 The fix is simpler than you think Pick one color before you sit down.
 That’s the last decision you make.
-Everything else — the design, the structure, where to fill next — is already there.
+Everything else is already there: the design, the structure, where to fill next.

 What Is Monochrome Coloring?